tarasenya/llm-zoomcamp/Project/README.md

 ## Production phase

 ### CLI
 This is the easiest possibility to serve it.
-Execute the following from the root folder of a project (assuming that make and docker have been installed)
+Execute the following from the root folder of a project (assuming that Python 3.10 or higher, make and docker have been installed)
 ```bash
 make run_all_cli
 ```
-This starts docker container with Elastic Search, ignests the inital data and starts an easy CLI to interact with RAG.
+This starts docker container with Elastic Search, ingests the inital data and starts an easy CLI to interact with RAG.

 ### Streamlit Applicaiton

 Streamlit Application (see [Dockerfile](Dockerfile)) together with related services have been [dockerized](docker-compose.yaml).
 To start it for the first time (then the ingestion will be triggered, this exploits _init_ container that is started, ingestion is being triggered and then it exists):
 Rename ```dev.env``` to ```env``` and input the OPENAI_API_KEY.